 Western Australia is blessed with a wealth of minerals.
 It also has a lot of swampy salt lakes.
-The search for minerals sometimes requires heavy drilling rigs to traverse the lakes to drill exploration holes directly under the lake.
+The search for minerals sometimes requires heavy drilling rigs to traverse the salt lakes to drilling locations.
 Getting bogged is not unusual and rescuing bogged drilling rigs is even more challenging.
 Drill rig operators are often forced to trade-off the quantity of supplies they wish to bring onto a salt lake with the need to restrict the total weight of the drilling rig and support equipment.

 Western Australia also has an emerging salt lake potash industry with two projects aiming to commence production in 2020 and five other projects being pursued.
 The projects will be operating on swampy salt lakes with the same challenges as the drilling industry.